meom-configurations/eORCA12.L75-GJM2020/DOC_eORCA12.L75/eORCA12.L75-GJM2020/README.md

 /

 ```

-#### 3.3.3 Convertion for use with TEOS10 eq. of state: (GSW package with some tricks for ifort compilation)
+#### 3.2.2 Convertion for use with TEOS10 eq. of state: (GSW package with some tricks for ifort compilation)
+The idea is to use the GSW package from T. Mc Dougall et al. (We get the package through UKMO by C. Guivar'ch).
+The initial GSW package
+is known to have problems with intel fortran compiler, because of too long DATA lines.
+This problem has been fixed by J. Orr (found on GitHub).
+I
+implemented James modification into UKMO code and it was fine.
+(Modified code is in available in [this local directory](../../TOOLS/GSW-Fortran-3.05-6/).
+After performing the translation from  potential temperature to CT (conservative temperature) and from practical salinity to absolute salinity (SA), we had trouble starting the code with the new variables (probably for a mask problem).
+Performing a comparison between the 2 data set (EOS80 and TEOS10), we found a very small difference, far below the uncertainties of the used climatology.
+As we lack of time for debugging the problem, we decided to use initial condition with the EOS80 fields (as it was already done for the eNATL60 runs).

 <!---